![]() |

 It was Carpenter's huge influence, especially amongst the young, which made his promotion of homosexuality appear to be so dangerous to the British establishment.
 (See my Edward Carpenter Video Biography hosted on my switchingview Website/YouTube channel).

-It is interesting to look at Merrill's past life as described in his biography, and at descriptions of how Merrill and Carpenter first met on Dore and Totley Railway Station platform.
-Was this a love match?
-Or, bearing in mind Merrill's past history, Merrill's deliberate attempt to cruise Carpenter, as he had cruised other wealthy men before.
-Many of Carpenter's friends were deeply suspicious of Merrill and his motives and forecast disaster.
-But love is blind, and Carpenter clearly loved Merrill for whatever he offered, and the rest is history.
+Looking at Merrill's earlier life, and at accounts of how the two men first met on the platform at Dore and Totley station, one is left wondering: was this a genuine love match?
+Or, given Merrill's past, was it a deliberate attempt to cruise a wealthy man, as he had done at times before?
+Many of Carpenter's friends were deeply suspicious of Merrill's motives and predicted trouble.
+But Carpenter clearly loved him, for whatever he brought to his life - and the rest is history.